BSA norm and a pass for both first year Themacolleges

 Central Europe and the Balkans were also the stage of constant raiding, and not only by the Ottomans, as our readings will reveal.
 In the Black Sea, the Venetians and the Genoese had been the most successful slave traders until the fifteenth century, only to be replaced by Ottomans, Greeks, Armenians, and Jews after the Ottoman expansion in the area.
 European governments—all the way to the British Isles—had ransom budgets dedicated to the rescuing of their captured subjects or citizens.
 All the while, Catholic and Protestant missionaries traveled to the main pockets of Christian slavery in North Africa and Crimea to provide religious support to the captives, sometimes acting as intermediaries on behalf of the Muslim captives held in Europe, and other times falling prey to enslavement themselves.

-Our discussions will include not only the cases enumerated above, but also some less widely known aspects of slavery in the European frontier zones, such as: the legal status of Christian slaves and the possible advantages of conversion to Islam in the Ottoman Empire; the mediating role of Christian missionaries between European and Ottoman institutions; Muslim slavery on Christian territories; and other types of slavery in Eastern European societies.
+Our discussions will refer to the cases enumerated above as well as to some less widely known aspects of slavery in the European frontier zones, such as: the legal status of Christian slaves and the possible advantages of conversion to Islam in the Ottoman Empire; the mediating role of Christian missionaries between European and Ottoman institutions; Muslim slavery on Christian territories; and other types of slavery in Eastern European societies.

-We will also explore the main historiographical debates and controversies surrounding the topic and global slavery in general, including the issue of causality and functionality (e.g., was frontier enslavement a form of economic, political, or religious warfare?) and revisionist and counter-revisionist claims (was slavery always as terrible and violent as most sources say it was?
+We will also explore the main historiographical debates and controversies surrounding the topic and global slavery in general, including the issue of causality and functionality (e.g. Was frontier enslavement a form of economic, political, or religious warfare?) and revisionist and counter-revisionist claims (e.g. What is the best definition of slavery?
+Was slavery always as terrible and violent as most sources say it was?
 Was Ottoman slavery as mild as some historians claim?)

 The readings selected for this course are a combination of (mostly) secondary and (some) primary sources, most of which are written in English.
 In their final papers, students may either engage with a historiographical debate, choose a comparative perspective, or make a theoretical point.
 Sources may be included if desired (after consultation with the instructor).